johannschopplich/nuxt-api-party/docs/guides/interceptors.md

 # Interceptors

-Interceptors are hooks to customize the behavior of your API requests at different stages of the fetch lifecycle.
-They allow you to modify requests, handle responses, log activities, and implement cross-cutting concerns like authentication, caching, or error tracking.
+Interceptors customize API request behavior at different stages of the fetch lifecycle.
+Use them to modify requests, handle responses, log activities, and implement cross-cutting concerns like authentication, caching, or error tracking.

-Nuxt API Party leverages [`ofetch`](https://github.com/unjs/ofetch) interceptors, giving you access to the same interception capabilities across all your API endpoints.
+Nuxt API Party leverages [`ofetch`](https://github.com/unjs/ofetch) interceptors, giving you access to the same interception capabilities across all API endpoints.
 Interceptors work with both `useMyApiData` and `$myApi` composables, enabling consistent behavior across your application.

 ## Available Interceptors